 Mi Futuro is a one-of-a-kind home for disadvantaged university students in Mazatlan, Mexico.
 Un Futuro Mejor Inc., The Gems of Mazatlan and Fundacion Lansdown, A.C. are recognized charitable non-profit organizations in the USA, Canada and Mexico respectively.
 Together we opened Mi Futuro in 2019.
 The home is funded by Un Futuro Mejor Inc., The Gems of Mazatlan and individual sponsors and donors.
-We currently have 8 students living here while pursuing their post-secondary studies, with 6 new students set to move in this summer.
+We currently have 12 students living here while pursuing their post-secondary studies.
 The Gems of Mazatlan supports this home by helping to secure sponsors for each student, fundraising to cover shortfalls and maintenance work parties on site.
 To learn more, please visit https://mifuturoenmismanos.org/

 Refugio Mazatlán is a free home for boys who are homeless, orphaned, neglected, abused, or who live in poverty.
 Refugio Mazatlán focuses on adolescents of middle school and high school age.
 The goal is to provide support for boys who might not otherwise be able to attend school.
 Refugio is staffed by professionals, with teachers to assist with homework and psychologists to offer therapy as needed.
 They provide a safe, nurturing environment for the boys to live in, as well as all the tools that are required for the teens to prosper and eventually become independent adults.
 Career mentoring is available for them, capabilities are assessed, and opportunities are provided for the boys to attend University or learn the trade or marketable skill of their choosing by moving into Mi Futuro.
 The Gems of Mazatlán supports this home by helping out with the infamous Party on the Patty'o, helping to coordinate a hot lunch program, organizing work parties to help maintain the property and raising funds and providing volunteers on other special projects as needed.